darrensapalo/chronicle-log-parser/README.md

 This was built using [Next.js](https://nextjs.org/).

+### Author's notes

+I'm not really a security expert, or a logstash expert, but I've been trying to find a way to test logstash parsing code for raw logs, for parsing into Google Chronicle UDMs.

+I don't work in this field but I spent somewhere around 2 hours to set this whole system up.
+I think the UDM parsing might still be incorrect (70% vibe that it's incorrect) but I think the prompt can be improved so that ChatGPT is taught about the UDM model.

 ### Limitations

 ⚠️ **This tool is powered by AI LLMs**, so do not use these as a source of truth.
 Use this tool as an **approximation/supporting tool** to improve your parser coding literacy. ⚠️